archway-network/networks/README.md

 If you are a builder on the Archway protocol and/or looking to connect Archway Networks to another chain through IBC, but do not have the expertise or the capacity to operate relayers, you can request the desired IBC relayer from archway community:

 - Join [Arcway Discord](https://discord.gg/5FVvx3WGfa)
-- Use "Mainnet Validators" or "Relayers" tag on discord to request a new relay path from within Archway Network operators and partners
+- Use "@Mainnet Validator" or "@Relayer" tag on discord to request a new relay path from within Archway Network operators and partners
   - Suitable channel for such requests: "build-together"
   - You may use "Community Mods" discord tag for Archway community moderators and/or "DevRel" discord tag for Philabs developer relations team, to ask for help in your search of finding a new relayer partner
 - Each relayer connecting the cosmos to Archway networks is eligible for a feegrant to pay for IBC transfer on Archway mainnet.
 Please check [feegrants program](#feegrants-program) below for more details